joshkitt/cloud-certification/aws/aws-csaa.md

 Placement Groups
 - Cluster - Can put EC2 instances close to each other to minimize latency
     - great network speed, increased risk of failure
-    - can cover multiple Azs and different hardware - want to maximize resiliency
+    - can cover multiple AZs and different hardware - want to maximize resiliency
     - launch instances in a single launch request and the same instance type
         - could get an 'insufficient capacity error' otherwise
 - __Spread can only have 7 running instances per AZ__